outofdesk/outofdesk.github.io/_posts/2021-05-03-grand-canyon-r2r2r.md

 ---

-Here's the activity from [Strava](https://www.strava.com/activities/5191472030), for the curious ones.
+Here's the activity in [Strava](https://www.strava.com/activities/5191472030), for the curious ones.

 ---